-Professional hair stylists are able to attach u-tips on very short hair.
-Hot fusion strands blend perfectly with short hair as there are no loops, tapes or clips.
-Therefore, if attached properly, you can go from shortest to the longest hair in your entire neighborhood.
+Professional hair stylists can attach U-tips on very short hair.
+Hot fusion strands blend perfectly with short hair, as there are no loops, tapes, or clips.
+Therefore, if attached properly, you can go from the shortest to the longest hair in your entire neighborhood.

 [See AiryHair Keratin Hair Extensions]

-If you have extremely short hair that are below hair extension recommendations, do not worry as there are still plentiful of solutions to double your hair volume!
+If you have extremely short hair that is below hair extension recommendations, do not worry, as there are still plenty of solutions to double your hair volume!